Announcing our Precision Reference Headphone Amplifier - a USB Dongle

 • Verified computability with Audirvana Player

-• Typical Power consumption 0.5W via USB-C
+• Typical Power consumption 0.5W via USB Type-C

 • Firmware upgrade via USB in DFU mode